delphic-digital/fednet/src/index.md

 New homepage content.

 Welcome to Underware.
-This is a front end developer knowledge base mainly for [Delphic Digital](http://www.delphicdigital.com).
+This is a front end developer knowledge base.

 Game on!